2015 SunCatcher V22RF Pontoon Boat (Unbiased Review)

 Handling

 Driving a pontoon boat is much more familiar to the newer boat owner than driving a traditional ski boat since the boat does not curve up on turns.
-Even a sudden turn taken at full speed is unlikely to make the boat feel unsteady on most pontoon boats such as this one.
+Even a sudden turn taken at full speed is unlikely to make the boat feel unsteady on most pontoon boats like this one.

 That's a big plus for convenience and safety for new boat owners.
 Not surprisingly, the turning radius is not great on this or any other pontoon boat.